 Finally, attempt to fit the ancient species of viruses, which when following certain rules might not even be considered as alive, into the tree of life.
 By the end of this simulation you will know the major kingdoms of life and why not all species fit within these kingdoms.

-Screenshots of Evolution: Taxonomic tree of life (NEW) Virtual Lab Simulation
+Explore Evolution: Taxonomic tree of life Virtual Lab Simulation